 The Waag has also done multiple 1-on-1 interviews with societal organizations, to further investigate what the hurdles are for energy cooperatives.

-The next step is to present the results of this research and to raise more awareness on the positive impact that energy cooperatives can have for the energy transition and the energy grid.
-This will be done on the 16th of September at the second edition of the Netcongestion Learn & Share event organized by the Amsterdam Economic Board (https://amsterdameconomicboard.com/events/netcongestie-learn-share/).
+The results of this research were presented on the 16th of September at the second edition of the Netcongestion Learn & Share event organized by the Amsterdam Economic Board (https://amsterdameconomicboard.com/en/news/energy-communities-the-solution-for-congestion/).

-Would you like to learn more about this challenge, or attend the event on the 16th of September?
+Would you like to learn more about this challenge?
 Please reach out to noor@amsterdamsmartcity.com.